Cycling in Hawkes Bay – The Top 6 Reasons

 As the names suggest, each trail offers a unique experience ranging from ocean views to visits to wildlife sanctuaries and the chance to visit some world class wineries.

 The Hawkes Bay cycling trails are very well signposted and the surface ranges from paved seaside paths to hard packed gravel.
-There are a number of bike hire rental outlets around Napier and Hastings, and accommodation venues are easily accessible along the trails, but you do need to be organised as being a relatively small region and popular with travellers venues are regularly booked out.
+You do need to be organised as being a relatively small region and popular with travellers venues are regularly booked out and wineries often require bookings for tastings.
+Knowing the best places to stay, eat and tipple is often best achieved by booking with a tour operator.

 We love this short clip that will give you a good idea of the beautiful cycling in Hawkes Bay: